 You can also book your flights, hotels, rental cars, and more with no blackout dates using the Capital One Venture Card.
 The miles earned from all of your purchases post within days of your purchase, and you have 90 days from the date of the transaction to earn additional rewards to “erase” the travel purchase.

-Currently, Capital One is offering a welcome bonus of 60,000 bonus miles when you spend $3,000 within the first three months you have the card.
-That is equal to $600 in travel credit that can be redeemed for things like flights, hotels, excursions, and more.
+For a limited time, Capital One is offering a welcome bonus of 100,000 bonus miles when you spend $20,000 within the first twelve months you have the card.
+That is equal to $1,000 in travel credit that can be redeemed for things like flights, hotels, excursions, and more.
+Or, you can still earn 50,000 miles by spending $3,000 in the first three months!

 Want to know more?
 In this review, we’ll explore why the Capital One Venture card is one of the best travel rewards credit cards to have in your wallet.
 Let’s get started!